 Idaho ranks 50th in the nation in terms of physicians per capita.
 Prior to the arrival of ICOM, Idaho was the most populous state without a medical school of its own.
 Having a medical school in the state will ensure a steady supply of physicians in the state.
 It also gives local opportunities for Idahoans to go to medical school.

-What is the mission of ICOM?
+What is the Mission and Vision of ICOM?

 Where is ICOM located?